-under this Kerala Zero Unemployment Scheme 2021 government of kerala provides 5 Years Subsidy for New Industries to Attract Investors.
-Kerala government has launched Zero Unemployment Scheme 2021 for the welfare of unemployed youth.
+under this Kerala Zero Unemployment Scheme, 2022 government of Kerala provides 5 Years Subsidy for New Industries to Attract Investors.
+Kerala government has launched the Zero Unemployment Scheme 2022 for the welfare of unemployed youth.
 Under this 0 unemployment scheme, the state government will provide a 5-year subsidy for new industries based on the creation of new employment opportunities.

 Objective Of Zero Unemployment Scheme

-Important features and salient features of Zero Unemployment Scheme 2020-25 in Kerala are as follows: –
+Important features and salient features of the Zero Unemployment Scheme 2020-25 in Kerala are as follows:-

 - Achieving 0 unemployment in Kerala in next 10 years.

 - 5 years subsidy for new industries based on new employment opportunities for unemployed candidates.

 - Government of Kerala.
 During 5 years time will give sufficient amount as subsidy for each job opportunity.